Brené Brown Vulnerability, Losing Armor, and Gaining Power

 Brown points to gender cliches.

-That said, leadership has a tendency to flatten some of these gender expectations, because male or female leaders alike have, in Brown’s assessment, “hitched their self-worth to what they accomplish.”
+That said, leadership has a tendency to flatten some of these gender expectations.
+Male and female leaders alike have, in Brown’s assessment, “hitched their self-worth to what they accomplish.”

-Brown’s research finds that successful, leading figures of both genders overwhelmingly suggest being ‘thick-skinned’ was a key element to their success.
-For women, being ‘just as strong’ as men, if not stronger, was often touted as a way to be taken seriously and move up in the world.
+Brown’s research finds that successful, leading figures of both genders think being ‘thick-skinned’ was key to their success.
+Pieces of data show women want to be ‘just as strong’ as men, if not stronger.
+They believed this was the way to be taken seriously and move up in the world.

 It also turns out comfort and courage are indeed mutually exclusive.